 - A greater sense of well-being, including increased job and personal satisfaction.

 Some men think they wouldn’t be good at mentoring someone who is different from them.
 Others have said they’re wary of perceptions or misinterpretation of their work relationships with women.

 But if you’re a man who is hesitant to seriously mentor or sponsor a woman, don’t say no yet.
 Check out Athena Rising: How and Why Men Should Mentor Women, a book by two men, and take advantage of our free guidebook on mentoring & sponsoring women, which includes a section with specific tips on how male leaders can support talented female colleagues.

 What Are You Waiting For?
-Start Mentoring Women Now
+Start Sponsoring & Mentoring Women in the Workplace Now

 Ideally, women would have the mentors they need to help them navigate their careers, and senior leaders would see their skills and potential and enthusiastically sponsor them.
 But, since this isn’t happening by default in most organizations, there’s a leaky pipeline of talent.